Casa Chã - Alinhado-2.jpg

 Planta Core T2.png

-In this version, all water areas – kitchen, laundry, and bathrooms – and the technical area are located on a core, which is the ‘brain’ that manages the house by itself.
+In this version, all wet areas – kitchen, laundry, and bathrooms – and the technical area are positioned on a core, which is the ‘brain’ that manages the house itself.

 Wide suites grant privacy and quietness.

-The living room and kitchen are integrated into a very generous area, with several connections to the exterior.
+The living room and kitchen are integrated into a very generous area, with several connections to the outdoors.

 It is similar, as a whole, to the wall version (T3), simply having a different typology (T2) but with superior living areas.